Door-to-door sales

 -

 - Pre-contractual information about the product or service and the trader’s contact details on paper or in some other permanent form.
-The pre-contractual information includes:
+The pre-contractual information for example includes:

 – main characteristics of the goods or service,